-Commuter services provide additional capacity at peak times to support congestion relief.

-Commuter services are designed to support the regular public transport network and may include services operating as peak only commuter routes or express services within the regular public transport network.
+Commuter services provide additional capacity at peak times to support traffic congestion relief.
+Commuter services will only be provided where they support the regular public transport network, ie, they do not increase the cost of operating regular public transport network services They are designed to support the regular public transport network and may include services operating during peak times only or express services.

-Where appropriate, Greater Wellington will continue to allow the operation of commercial commuter services that support the regular public transport network and which are required to meet peak demand.
+Where appropriate, Greater Wellington will continue to allow the operation of commercial commuter services to meet peak demand.